Former Canadian diplomat reportedly arrested in China

 The Brussels-based non-governmental organization said in a statement that it's doing everything possible to obtain additional information about Kovrig's whereabouts and that it will work to ensure his prompt release.

-The Globe and Mail in Toronto and the Canadian Broadcasting Corp. reported the arrest, citing unnamed sources?
+The Globe and Mail in Toronto and the Canadian Broadcasting Corp. reported the arrest, citing unnamed sources.

 Reports of Kovrig's detention come after China warned Canada of consequences for its recent arrest of Huawei executive Meng Wanzhou at Vancouver's airport.
 It's unclear if there's any link between the cases.